netease-im/camellia/update-en.md

 ### update
 * camellia-redis-proxy-samples remove zk/nacos dependency, if need, add related dependencies by self
 * camellia-redis-proxy update SCAN command without MATCH args when use ConverterProxyPlugin and KeyConverter
+* camellia-redis-proxy performance improved for BulkReply encode/decode by direct buf

 ### fix
 * fix camellia-delay-queue use long-polling mode, do not hold http request after run for a period of time